-Policy D3: Mix of uses in Dartford Town Centre
+Policy D3: Central Dartford Mix of Uses

 - 1. A diverse mix of ground floor uses is expected in Dartford Town Centre.
 The Core Frontage identifies the Town Centre's streets that should be characterised by an active mix of uses at ground floor, high levels of daytime pedestrian activity, and a clear sense of history, all befitting a bustling market town.
-In this respect, the following will apply: - a) In the Core Frontage, changes of use, or redevelopment consistent with Conservation Area and other design/ heritage principles, for retail, leisure, services and other uses in use class E will be permitted where an active window display to the frontage is maintained if possible. - b) Elsewhere in the town centre, and at vacant units in the Core Frontage where sufficient effective marketing for Class E use has occurred, other main town centre uses, businesses and services will also be permitted, including food and drink uses, hotels, cultural, local community uses and other uses within use class F. - 2.
-It is expected that residential development will occur principally through: - a) strategic allocations identified in policies D4, D5 and D6: - b) high quality conversion/ extension of upper floors or under-used buildings; and - new residential developments in the housing land supply, located in accordance with policy D7, or sites demonstrated to be suitable in the town centre.
+In this respect, the following will apply: - a.
+In the Core Frontage, changes of use, or redevelopment consistent with Conservation Area and other design/ heritage principles, for retail, leisure, services and other uses in Use Class E will be permitted where an active window display to the frontage is maintained if possible. - b.
+Elsewhere in the Town Centre, and at vacant units in the Core Frontage where sufficient effective marketing for Class E use has occurred, other main town centre uses, businesses and services will also be permitted, including food and drink uses, hotels, cultural, local community uses and other uses within Use Class F. Marketing of vacant units should be proactive and for a continuous period of 12 months or more, using a professional agent and an appropriate range of online, on-site and other advertising media.
+The asking price should be demonstrated to be reasonable for Class E use, and reflecting the property and location; applying throughout the marketing period. - 2.
+It is expected that residential development will occur in Central Dartford principally through: - a. allocations identified in policies D4, D5, D6, and D7; - b. high quality conversion/ extension of upper floors or under-used buildings; and - new residential developments in the housing land supply, located in accordance with Policy D7, or additional sites demonstrated to be suitable under D2 and other policies.